 “How nice it would be to get a letter someone had taken the time to write, rather than a bill through the door?”

 My pen-pal was Esmeralda.
 She’s a blogger from the Netherlands and you can check her out at girlboss.pink.
 I read a little about her and sat down to write my letter.
 Suddenly I realised I couldn’t remember the last time I had picked up a pen!
 That was a sad realisation…

 There is no auto-correct and ink cannot be erased, so there has to be real thought before you commit it to paper.
 So I actually spent some time really thinking about what I wanted to say and ask her.
 I then sealed my letter with the awesome wax stamp that was gifted to me by the campaign (proper oldschool style) and sent my letter away.
 I’m actually really excited for a reply and will definitely keep the pen-pal relationship going!

 It was really nostalgic for me and I took more away from it than I thought I would.
 It’s inspired me to write, physically write, more.
 Be that journals, letters or just a handwritten shopping list.
 I encourage everyone to get involved with World Letter Writing day.
 There are tonnes of ways to find your own pen-pal and start a written word relationship with someone.
 If you do, be sure to share your experience on social using the hashtag #VikingInternationalPenPals and #WorldLetterWritingDay!

 Until next time ♡

-☆ This post was brought to you in collaboration with Viking Direct ☆
+☆ This post was in collaboration with Viking Direct ☆